alexcheng1982/docker-magento2/README.md

 * When using the GUI setup page of Magento 2, update configurations in the UI.
 * When using the script, update configurations in the `env` file.
 * When starting Magento 2 as a standalone container, use `-e` to pass environment variables.

+### Why getting access denied error after changing the default DB password?

+If you change the default DB password in `env` file and get the access denied error when installing Magento 2, see [this issue comment](https://github.com/alexcheng1982/docker-magento2/issues/10#issuecomment-355382150).